esfand-r/esfand-r.github.com/_posts/2015-05-12-fun-and-games-in-the-play-ground-authentication-and-authorization.markdown

 - Have multi language: We can even localize email templates.
 - Have multi account support: This allows connection of many providers into one user account.
 For example a user can login using Github, Google and Twitter and join them as one person

 Overall, it is very easily customizable and we can easily hook up our own stuff and use our own [user services](https://github.com/esfand-r/Play2.3-Spring-PlayAuthenticate-deadbolt2-and-mongo-with-morphia/tree/master/modules/usermanagement/src/main/java/com/mycane/usermanagement).
-Out of the box, it supports major methods such as Basic Auth, Email/Pass, OpenID, Github, Google, Twitter, Facebook, etc and it is straightforward to add and plug in a new ones.
+Out of the box, it supports major methods such as Basic Auth, Email/Pass, OpenID, Github, Google, Twitter, Facebook, etc and it is straightforward to add and plug in a new one.

 ## [The Sample](https://www.typesafe.com/activator/template/Play2.3-Spring-PlayAuthenticate-deadbolt2-and-mongo-with-morphia)
 The developed [sample](https://github.com/esfand-r/Play2.3-Spring-PlayAuthenticate-deadbolt2-and-mongo-with-morphia) which is deployed on my [Rackspace ubuntu server](http://www.mycane.io) is a multi module play project made of: